Our Favorite Food Storage Set!

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.

-How long are onions good for when prepared in a dish?
+How long are Onions good for when prepared in a dish?

 How long do onions last?
 That depends.
 How long does garlic last?
 In general, onions last only as long as the quickest expiring ingredient in the recipe.
-To find out how long those other ingredients are good for, please visit the Dairy, Drinks, Fruits, Grains, Proteins, Vegetables and Other sections of Eat By Date or search below!

 What are our shelf life resources?

 *An important note about expiration dates...

-Although the how long do onions last information on Eat By Date is generally reliable, please remember that individual cases will vary and our advice should only be taken as an opinion and not replace the advice of your health care provider.
+Although the Onions shelf life information on Eat By Date is generally reliable, please remember that individual cases will vary and that our advice should only be taken as an opinion and not a replacement for your health care professional.
 Please eat responsibly!